 Before I decided on using rope I wanted to answer one important question: Different manufacturers specify their ropes with different poundages, so what would be the actual failing poundage of my particular Dyneema lifeline setup?

-After I had fitted my Dyneema lifelines there was one final thing I decided to do: Since the only thing that can weaken Dyneema lines is chafe, I decided to enclose the upper lines with plastic covers that clip completely over the rope and act as chafe guards.
-These are 6’ feet long and only $2.12 each from West Marine.
-One of the areas where chafe is likely is where it passes through stanchions and these plastic pipes fit through Britannia’s stanchion holes, yet still allow the rope to move freely inside.
+After the new lifelines were fitted there was one final thing to do: Since the only thing that can weaken Dyneema lines is chafe, I decided to enclose the upper lines with plastic covers that clip completely over the rope and act as chafe guards.
+One of the areas where chafe is likely is where it passes through stanchions and these plastic pipes slide through Britannia’s stanchion holes yet still allow the rope to move freely inside.
 If any of the guards show signs of chafe from ropes or other sources it will be a simple matter to replace one section before it wears the lifeline itself.
 The covers also increase the line thickness that makes holding the lines much more comfortable.